Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines

-Modern biomedical analytical workflows typically consist of multiple applications and libraries, each with their own set of software dependencies.
-As a result, software containers that encapsulate executables with their dependencies have become popular to facilitate the deployment of complicated workflows and to increase their reproducibility ~\cite{o2017dockstore, da2017biocontainers}.
-Many of these biomedical workflows are also computationally intensive stemming from their operation on large datasets requiring significant CPU, network, and disk resources.
-Cloud computing has emerged as a possible solution that can provide the necessary resources needed for computationally intensive bioinformatics analyses ~\cite{dai2012bioinformatics, schadt2010computational, schadt2011cloud, lau2017cancer, reynolds2017isb, afgan2011harnessing, birger2017firecloud}.
-However, deployment of workflows using Infrastructure-as-a-Service (IaaS) cloud platforms requires selecting the appropriate type and quantity of virtual machines (VMs) to address performance goals while balancing hosting costs.
+Cloud computing has emerged as a solution that can provide the necessary resources needed for computationally intensive bioinformatics analyses ~\cite{dai2012bioinformatics, schadt2010computational, schadt2011cloud, lau2017cancer, reynolds2017isb, afgan2011harnessing, birger2017firecloud}.
+However, deployment of analytical pipelines using Infrastructure-as-a-Service (IaaS) cloud platforms requires selecting the appropriate type and quantity of virtual machines (VMs) to address performance goals while balancing hosting costs.
 Cloud resource type selection is presently complicated by the rapidly growing number of available VM instance types and pricing models offered by public cloud providers.
-For example, the Amazon, Microsoft, and Google public clouds presently offer more than 265, 204, and 35 VM types respectively under approximately five different pricing models.
+For example, the Amazon, Microsoft, and Google public clouds presently offer hundreds of different VM types under different pricing models.
 Further, Google allows users to create custom VM types with unique combinations of CPUs, memory, and disk capacity.
 These cloud VMs are available directly, or through various container platforms.
-Determining the best cloud deployment requires understanding the resource requirements of the workflow.
-In this paper we present a tool called the {\sc Container Profiler} that runs inside of the container to profile workflow resource utilization.
-We demonstrate its utility by recording and visualizing the resource usage of a multi-stage containerized bioinformatics application.
+Determining the best cloud deployment requires understanding the resource requirements of the pipeline.